Explore one of Route 66’s most pristine stretches as you travel from Oklahoma City to Weatherford.

 Another must-see along Route 66 is the Pony Bridge in Geary.
 Built in 1933, the bridge is nearly 4,000 feet long and was considered a mighty construction undertaking at the time.
 It consists of 38 yellow pony trusses and spans the South Canadian River between Bridgeport and Calumet.

 Near Hydro sits Lucille’s Service Station, one of only two upper-story, out-thrust porch style stations left on Oklahoma's stretch of Route 66.
 Lucille Hamons, who operated the station from 1941 until her death in 2000, refused to close despite extreme financial pressures from being bypassed by I-40.
 Lucille grew into a semi-celebrity because of her stubborn resiliency and her hospitality to Route 66 visitors.
 Although Lucille’s has been closed since her death, many travelers pause to shoot a photo or two of the restored structure and pay their respects to the self-proclaimed “Mother of the Mother Road.”

 Lucille’s Roadhouse, which was inspired by the original Lucille’s Service Station, is just a few miles away in Weatherford.
 Hungry diners come here for the fun 1950s diner vibe and tasty American favorites like hand-breaded chicken fried steak, cheeseburgers and ribeye steak.
-Experience a taste of Route 66 while enjoying one of their 16 beers on draft, which feature all three major Made In Oklahoma breweries.
+Experience a taste of Route 66 while enjoying one of their 16 beers on draft, which feature all four major Made In Oklahoma breweries.

 Another fun stop in Weatherford is the Heartland of America Museum, which features unique displays relating to American history including an original Route 66 diner, one room schoolhouse, blacksmith shop and more.
 Anyone driving through Weatherford will also notice the giant wind turbines lining the highway, and the museum offers tours of the nearby Wind Energy Park daily by appointment.